torin-k/torin-k.github.io/projects.md

 # Projects

+Note: I haven't updated this in a couple years!
+I will be doing my best to update it soon.

 ### Torin & Roshan Question Generation (6/8/2022)
 My friend [Roshan](https://www.linkedin.com/in/roshan-thekiniath-1650a81b4/) and I made a cool pipeline which takes in a Wikipedia article and automatically generates questions about the article.
 We use multiple pre-trained transformer models for initial question generation, topical modelling, grammar evaluation, etc. You can check out the code [here](https://github.com/TorinK2/TR-Question-Generation)!